turboapps/docs/deploying/to_turbo_server/f-advanced_topics.md

 	c.
 A printout should appear: **Certificate was added to keystore**

-5. If applicable, install the Turbo Console
+5. If applicable, install the Turbo Launcher

 6. Run an application with **Sandbox Sync** enabled to verify that the application streams and synchronizes over HTTPS/SSL